Order and Family:

 Male drone 5/8″ (15-17 mm); queen 3/4″ (18-20 mm); sterile female worker 3/8-5/8″ (10-15 mm).
-Drone more robust with largest compound eyes; queen elongate with smallest compound eyes and larger abdomen; worker smallest.
-All mostly reddish brown and black with paler, usually orange-yellow rings on abdomen.
-Head, antennae, legs almost black with short, pale erect hair densest on thorax, least on abdomen.
+Drone more robust with largest compound eyes; queen elongates with smallest compound eyes and larger abdomen; worker smallest.
+All mostly reddish-brown and black with paler, usually orange-yellow rings on the abdomen.
+Head, antennae, legs almost black with short, pale erect hair densest on the thorax, least on the abdomen.
 Wings translucent.
 Pollen basket on hind tibia.

 Adult drinks nectar and eats honey.
 Larva feeds on honey and royal jelly, a white paste secreted by workers.

-Complex social behavior centers on maintaining queen for full lifespan, usually 2 or 3 years, sometimes up to 5.
-Queen lays eggs at intervals, producing a colony of 60,000-80,000 workers, which collect, produce, and distribute honey and maintain hive.
-Workers feed royal jelly to queen continuously and to all larvae for first 3 days; then only queen larvae continue eating royal jelly while other larvae are fed bee bread, a mixture of honey and pollen.
-By passing food mixed with saliva to one another, members of hive have chemical bond.
-New queens are produced in late spring and early summer; old queen then departs with a swarm of workers to found new colony.
+Complex social behavior centers on maintaining a queen for a full lifespan, usually 2 or 3 years, sometimes up to 5.
+Queen lays eggs at intervals, producing a colony of 60,000-80,000 workers, which collect, produce, and distribute honey and maintain the hive.
+Workers feed royal jelly to queen continuously and to all larvae for the first 3 days; then only queen larvae continue eating royal jelly while other larvae are fed bee bread, a mixture of honey and pollen.
+Bypassing food mixed with saliva to one another, members of the hive have a chemical bond.
+New queens are produced in late spring and early summer; the old queen then departs with a swarm of workers to found a new colony.
 About a day later the first new queen emerges, kills other new queens, and sets out for a few days of orientation flights.
-In 3-16 days queen again leaves hive to mate, sometimes mating with several drones before returning to hive.
+In 3-16 days queen again leaves the hive to mate, sometimes mating with several drones before returning to the hive.
 Drones die after mating; unmated drones are denied food and die.

 Hives in hollow trees and hives kept by beekeepers.
 Workers visit flowers of many kinds in meadows, open woods, and gardens.